Post

 Prompt Design

-To get satisfactory results that meet your purpose from a language model, you need to provide appropriate prompts.
-Prompt design might seem daunting, but actually ‘how to request something well’ isn’t very different whether the counterpart is a language model or a person, so approaching it from this perspective isn’t too difficult.
-Clearly explain the current situation and requests according to the five W’s and one H, and if necessary, add some specific examples.
-There are numerous tips and techniques for prompt design, but most are derived from the basic principles described below.
+To get a satisfactory result from a language model that meets your objectives, you need to provide an appropriate prompt.
+Prompt design might sound daunting, but in reality, ‘how to ask for something well’ isn’t much different whether you’re talking to a language model or a person.
+Approaching it from this perspective makes it less difficult.
+Clearly explain the current situation and your request according to the 5 Ws and 1 H (Who, What, When, Where, Why, and How), and if necessary, add a few specific examples.
+While there are many tips and techniques for prompt design, most of them are derived from the basic principles discussed below.

 Overall Tone

-First, I assigned Claude 4 the role of ‘professional technical translator’ and provided context information about the user as “an engineering blogger who writes mainly about math, physics, and data science”.
+First, I assigned the role of a ‘professional technical translator’ and provided context about the user: “an engineering blogger who writes mainly about math, physics, and data science.”

 1